davidphilipbarr/labwcpipemenus/README.md

 All the lswt menus look like this, [-] signifies minimised and [+] means active/has focus.

-app-list-term.sh -  mostly the same as app-list.sh but splits out terminals into their own menu to avoid clutter, if you use a lot of terminals.

-There are some other quirks here and there like hiding and showing seperators depending on requirements, but they do involve extra queries which might slow it down.

 ## So what else is there?

 ### labwcfav.sh